 History of Government Canyon State Natural Area (GCSNA)

 The history of Government Canyon state natural area could go back hundreds of years to a time where Indigenous people were living here.
 According to the Texas Mission Indians site: “These people are known collectively as the Coahuiltecans (kwa-weel-tay-kans), derived from the name of the northern Mexican state of Coahuila.”
 The Payaya Indians, a Coahuiltecan-speaking group first reported about 1690, originally ranged an area that extended from that of San Antonio southwestward to the Frio River and beyond.
-If you would like to read more on this you can go here for the Payaya or the Texas Mission Indians site for a more expanded story on the Coahuiltecan people.
+If you would like to read more on this you can go here about the Payaya Indians, a Coahuiltecan-speaking group first reported about 1690, originally ranged an area that extended from that of San Antonio southwestward to the Frio River and beyond.
+You can also go the Texas Mission Indians site for a more expanded story on the Coahuiltecan people.

 For the sake of brevity, we will talk about the more recent past, right before Government Canyon was known as Government Canyon SNA and rather as ranchland.
 From TPWD magazine: “Most of the land that today makes up Government Canyon state natural area was at one time owned by Jacob Hoffmann, who as a child came with his parents to Texas from Prussia in 1845.
 The Hoffmanns were among 2,000 European immigrants to settle on the empresario Henri de Castro’s visionary land grant, 25 miles west of San Antonio, in what is now the town of Castroville.”
 Nathan Kallison, another young immigrant later acquired a portion of the land for cattle ranching from the Hoffmans after Jacob Hoffman passed away.
 This is why you will see the namesake in the nearby subdivison.